Forthcoming with Palgrave in 2020

 Paul Klee, Highways and Byways

 Much has been written about lines from an anthropological, philosophical, and scientific point of view.
 In this book I concentrate on the most peculiar characteristic of the line, which is its ambiguous ontological status.
 The twofold status of the line as both a physical fact and a concept grants the line a unique place in human civilization.
 The line is not simply empirically given but also an experience constantly developing future events out of its own past.
-In the nineteenth century, non-Euclidean geometry sparked a phenomenon that can be called the “self-negating line,” which leads straight to virtual reality.

 Despite the big advancements in geometrical presentations of lines, nobody (not even Euclid) attempted to give a serious definition of the line.
 While in mathematical terms, a line is a consecution of points, in non-mathematical contexts, lines can appear in many different ways.
 A line can be material, for example when it is represented by a string, or it can be non-material as in geometry.
 Lines can be mere thought products or closely linked to bodily action as it happens in calligraphy or in dance.
 A line can be visually (or acoustically) assumed though at the same intellectually challenged.
 Furthermore, lines produce spatial experiences not only in the one who draws them but also in the observer.
 However, as long as lines are produced or seen by humans, all lines have one thing in common: they require some form of spatial reasoning.